●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 Late March 2023.

-Diseased branches which were pruned in 2021 have begun to regrow, and the vista is slowly regaining its former glory.
+Branches pruned in 2021 due to disease have begun to regrow, and the landscape is gradually recovering its former beauty.

-Constant vigilance is key.
-A record is kept for each tree’s condition, and its treatment is frequently checked and adjusted by an arborist.
+Constant vigilance is essential.
+A record is kept for each tree’s condition, and its treatment is regularly checked and adjusted by an arborist.

-These funds have allowed us to expand conservation and maintenance efforts on Mt.
+To date, we have received ¥5,704,782 from our generous donors!
+These funds have enabled us to expand conservation and maintenance efforts on Mt.
 Shiude.
-We greatly appreciate your continued support.
+We sincerely appreciate your continued support.

 Patient records of each tree